Matthew Slaughter: The Challenges and Opportunities in the Current Economic Landscape

 Play Video View Fees

-Slaughter is a frequent keynote speaker to many audiences in the business and policy communities, and he frequently testifies before the U.S. Congress while working with leaders of both parties.
-He regularly contributes op-eds to The Financial Times, The New York Times, The Wall Street Journal, and The Washington Post; his ideas are regularly featured in these outlets and others including Bloomberg Businessweek and The Economist.
+Dean Slaughter is a frequent keynote speaker to many audiences in the business and policy communities, and he has frequently testified before the U.S. Congress while working with leaders of both parties.
+He regularly contributes op-eds to The Financial Times, The New York Times, Wall Street Journal, and The Washington Post; his ideas are regularly featured in these outlets and others including Bloomberg Businessweek and The Economist.
 He is a guest on many TV and radio programs such as CNBC’s Squawk Box, PBS’s NewsHour, and NPR’s Morning Edition.
-For many years he has consulted both to individual firms and also to industry organizations on a wide range of issues regarding the global economy.
+For many years he has consulted both to individual firms and to industry organizations on a wide range of issues regarding the global economy.

 Click one of these resources below for another way to find more speaker ideas for your audience.